 Step1: The student shall take a complaint to the instructor within two weeks into the following term (mid-February for Fall or Interim issues; mid-September for Summer or Spring issues).
-If the student feels unable to approach the instructor, the grievance may be taken to the Program Director of the program in which the student is enrolled (if the instructor is the Program Director, the grievance should be taken to the Dean of the School associated with the program the student is enrolled in).
+If the student feels unable to approach the instructor, the grievance may be taken to the Program Director, the grievance should be taken to the Dean of the School associated with the program the student is enrolled in).
 If the grievance is redressed or the student is satisfied in this meeting with the instructor or the Program Director/Dean, the matter is settled.